 - Participate in, and support the planning of summer conferences;

 - Update internal advocacy resources based on the election; and

 - Support the work of the Operations & Communications Coordinator, Research & Policy Analysts, and Executive Director in projects as required.

-Please note: Candidates selected for an interview will be contacted via email by Friday February 25th, 2022.
-Interviews will be conducted via Zoom on Wednesday, March 2nd, 2022 and Thursday, March 3rd, 2022.
-Candidates may apply for both OUSA Summer Intern roles, but will only participate in one interview.
+Please note: Candidates selected for an interview will be contacted via email by Monday February 27th, 2023.
+Interviews will be conducted via Zoom on Thursday, March 9th, 2023.

 OUSA encourages applications from students who have traditionally been underrepresented in post-secondary education, including but not limited to racialized students/students of colour, Black students, Indigenous students, students with disabilities, and LGBTQ2S+ students.

 OUSA is committed to providing accessible employment practices that are in compliance with the Accessibility for Ontarians with Disability Act (AODA).
 If you require accommodations for a disability during any stage of the recruitment process, please email [email protected].